47 Louisiana churches have left United Methodist Church over gay marriage, LGBTQ issues - NewsBreak

 St. Timothy in Mandeville votes by overwhelming margin to leave the United Methodist Church

-MANDEVILLE, La - St. Timothy on the Northshore, one of the largest United Methodist Church congregations in Louisiana, has voted to leave the denomination, which has been roiled for years by tensions between traditionalists and progressives that have been pulling apart the nation's second-largest Protestant denomination.
-Among other issues, the...
+St. Timothy on the Northshore, one of the largest United Methodist Church congregations in Louisiana, has voted to leave the denomination, which has been roiled for years by tensions between traditionalists and progressives that have been pulling apart the nation's second-largest Protestant denomination.
+Among other issues, the denomination's 6.2 million...

 Mackenzie Scott gifts $5.7M to Urban League of Louisiana